 Early Decision Or Early Action Applicants

-If you are considering applying Early Decision or Early Action to a college and have not spoken to your counselor, you MUST see him/her as soon as possible.
+If you are considering applying Early Decision or Early Action to a college and have not spoken to your counselor, you MUST see them as soon as possible in September or October.

 Grade Point Averages

 All students are given an unweighted (all courses given same credit regardless of level) grade point average.
 However, their transcripts do list what level the course is so colleges can give additional weight to Honors or AP courses.